 Emerging Jazz Artist Award

-The Emerging Jazz Artist Award furthers the career of an outstanding emerging jazz artist and is intended to support the pre-production, production, and/or recording of original music composed by the recipient.
-The Emerging Jazz Artist Award is a cash award of $10,000.
-Finalists receive $1,000.
-The award was established in 2014, through the generous donation of Cheryl and Manuel Buchwald, and will be given out annually for at least 10 years.
-The Emerging Jazz Artist Award is part of our Vision Awards.
+About: The Toronto Arts Foundation Emerging Jazz Artist Award is a $10,000 cash prize with finalists receiving $1,000.
+The award furthers the career of an outstanding emerging jazz artist and is intended to support the pre-production, production, and/or recording of original music composed by the recipient.
+Established in 2014, the award is supported by Cheryl and Manuel Buchwald, and will be given out annually for at least 10 years.
+The Emerging Jazz Artist Award is part of our Vision Awards, presented every year at the TD Toronto Jazz Festival.

 “As a creative person you have a lot of dreams of things you would like to do, and finances often stop them.
 I often dream and dream big.
 An award like this makes those dreams possible.” – Larnell Lewis, 2017 Emerging Jazz Artist Award Recipient